ktothebro/azure-hr-copilot-rag/functions/pdf-page-splitter/README.md

 - **Two endpoints**:
   1. **`split-pdf`** → Split PDF into pages & upload to Blob Storage
-  2. **`delete-pdf-pages`** → Remove all page files for a given document
+  2. **`delete-pdf-pages`** → Remove all page files for a given document **Note**: `delete-pdf-pages` is available but not used in the default Power Automate workflow for this project.
 - **Blob Storage integration**
 - **Power Automate friendly**
 - **Modular** for use in larger AI search/chat pipelines